Azure/caf-terraform-landingzones/documentation/enterprise/environment_setup_Azure_DevOps.md

 ## Bootstrap process

-### Bootstrap Identity
+### Bootstrap identity
-In order to start consuming Azure Terraform LZ we need to have account with specific privileges to boostrap your environment.
-You can choose between:
+In order to start consuming Azure Terraform landing zones, we need to create a privileged account to boostrap the environment.

+You can opt for:
-1. Using User account with enough permission commonly Global Admin
+1. Using an user account with enough permission (Azure Active Directory Global Administratore)
 2. Provision the identity bootstrap account with Azure AD application, you can refer to [the following documentation](./bootstrap_account_provisioning.md)

-## Next Steps
+## Next steps

 Once you done on those 3 important steps your organization is ready to adopt Azure Terraform Landing Zone.
 You can start by [following this documentation](../getting_started/getting_started.md) in order to setup your local development environment.